markloboda/UvR-dn/README.md

 # UvR-dn
-I chanaged this for the giggles!
+I changed this for the giggles!
+I corrected `chanaged` to `changed`

+## As Kanye West said:
+> We're living the future so
+> the present is our past.